Coaching

 relationships.
 While emotions are often erroneously seen as unsporting and

-unnecessary, nothing could actually be further from the truth.
-In fact, recent
+unnecessary, nothing could be further from the truth.
+Recent

 research shows that emotions are very much the lifeblood of every team and